 Best for Large Amounts of Yarn - Large Stanwood Yarn Winder

-Naturally this one is going to be pricier, but you can get a whopping 10oz of yarn onto it.
-That’s almost 3x the size of a standard winder.
+This one will be a bit pricier, but you can fit a whopping 10oz of yarn on it.
+That’s almost three times the size of a standard winder!

 So if you’re looking to wind large amounts of yarn into a ball, this is the one you want to get.